 My roommate would have housemate dinners every Thursday, and he brought out a jar of questions to catalyze conversation amongst his friends, so it wasn't just, "how was work?".

 (Personal Observation, Lived with Nathan for 4 months.)

 The current market provides no elegant solutions: only in the form of physical games.
 The cardboard medium limits game versatility & the amount of game content.

 Dining Table & Internal Printer

-Hey is a dining table and internal printer that catalyzes conversation through carefully designed printed prompts and questions, to get a group of people into exceptionally entertaining and meaningful conversations.
-Created for homes & restaurants.
-Think of it as a “smart question jar”.
+Hey is a dining table and smart “question jar” that catalyzes conversation through carefully designed printed prompts and questions, to get a group of people into exceptionally entertaining and meaningful conversations.
+Created for parties, restaurants, & homes.

 Breaks the Ice